 8.5 Open Logical Channel

 After a CLUE Configure is received, the provider opens logical channels for media transport.
-Each logical channel’s dataType shall carry the encodingID to identify the particular Capture, using the extendedVideoCapability and extendedAudioCapability structures in H.245.
+Each logical channel’s dataType shall carry the encodingID to identify the particular Capture, using the extendedVideoCapability, extendedAudioCapability and extendedDataCapability (for real time text) structures in H.245.

 The video media encoding shall be carried in the videoCapability field of the extendedVideoCapability.
 The audio media encoding shall be carried in the audioCapability field of the extendedAudioCapability.
+The text media encoding shall be carried in the dataCapability field of the extendedDataCapabilty.